Guest blogger: Sean Henry

 Natural Cherry wood is a lot like Liz and I. When it first arrives, it will be a light, almost dirty blond color.
 The light color of new Natural Cherry wood may not be what you expect to see after looking at all the beautiful images of cherry wood furniture on our website.
 Don’t worry, this will change.
 Over time, Cherry wood darkens or “ripens” as it ages and as it is exposed to light.
 As the Natural Cherry ripens, you will see the beauty of the wood and all its amazing characteristics come through.
 You will start to see a noticeable change after just a few months.
 After six months to a year it will have that rich, ripe auburn color.
 After that the color of the Cherry wood will change more gradually.
 You can see the difference in the pictures above.

 One last thing I want to point out before I stop writing this long-winded blog (I am new at this).
 You have probably noticed my baby picture with the American flag and my very American red white and blue sailor suit.
-I thought it would be a good reminder to everyone that our Memorial Day Sale is coming up soon.
+I thought it would be a good reminder to everyone that our Cherry Wood Furniture is frequently on sale.
 So it might be the perfect time for some change and the perfect time to think about how our Vermont-Made, Handcrafted, ever-changing, beautiful, Natural Cherry wood furniture will look in your home!
+Visit our Sale Page to see what deals we’re offering.